eChook/documentation/connecting-the-echook-to-the-car/throttle-input.md

 | Output Signal          | In                        |
 | GND                    | GND                       |

-These tables apply to each different type of throttle described below
+These tables apply to each throttle type described below.

 ### Throttle Types

-As well as different ways of connecting the throttle, there are multiple common types of throttle used in Greenpower racing, and the connections are different for each:
+As well as different connection methods, there are multiple throttle types used in Greenpower racing, and each has different wiring requirements:

 {% tabs %}
 {% tab title="5V Variable Throttle" %}
-This is the input that the eChook board is designed for and is the commonly used eBike or eScooter hall effect throttle, or any potentiometer based throttle and if a variable throttle input is used, it is likely that it already works in this voltage range, however confirm this with a multimeter before attaching anything.&#x20;
+This is the input type the eChook is designed for.
+It is common on eBike/eScooter hall-effect throttles and potentiometer-based throttles.
+Most variable throttles are already in this voltage range, but confirm with a multimeter before connecting anything.

 This type of throttle can be connected directly to the eChook as per the tables above, depending on whether the eChook is acting as a logger only, or for motor control.
 {% endtab %}

 {% tab title="Push Button Throttle" %}
-There are a few configurations of pushbutton throttle.
-For a car running a relay for motor control the throttle button will likely be switching 24v, or in some cases 12v.
-In this case, the throttle voltage is above the 5V expected by the eChook.
+There are a few push-button throttle configurations.
+On cars using relay-based motor control, the button often switches 24V, and sometimes 12V.
+This is above the 5V range expected by the eChook input.

-*   V1.x Boards need a potential divider circuit to reduce the voltage from the button to a safe 5V for the eChook using a potential divider circuit between the button and the throttle connection:&#x20;
+*   `V1.x` boards need a potential divider to reduce button voltage to a safe 5V at the eChook input:

     ![](https://lh5.googleusercontent.com/KW_L3b9ZulcJHl2DW7X59uPfOaAb0Wx-hhOOY05LV8JsQ-45gsAX87I-p3_iwrGjc9t9DdA0AJs7RcMXF0zFeOA8yvB3myBPQoFCtgvISXY-wqJguEm9DNX9WkTusLDgDmWt9u7F)

     \
-    For a button switching a 24v signal, set R1=82k and R2 = 16k.
-This drops 30V to 5V and is intended to protect against the batteries having higher voltages than 12V each.\
+    For a button switching a 24V signal, set `R1 = 82k` and `R2 = 16k`.
+This drops 30V to 5V and provides margin for battery voltages above 12V per battery.\
     Resistor values for other voltages can be calculated by the formula below, where V\_out is the feed to the eChook board, and V\_in is the output from the throttle button.

 $$
 V_{out } = V_{in} *( R_2/{R_1+R_2})
 $$

-* V2.x Boards have overvoltage protection circuitry built into the board, so a voltage of up to 30v can be connected to the board through a single inline resistor to limit the current.
-The recommended resistor value is above 1kOhm, and below 10kOhm inclusive.
+* `V2+` boards include overvoltage input protection, so up to 30V can be connected through a single inline resistor to limit current.
+Recommended resistor value is `1kOhm` to `10kOhm` inclusive.

 #### eChook Configuration

-To tell the eChook that it is connected to a pushbutton throttle, connect it to the calibration web interface, as described in the calibration section of this document, and select Throttle Tyle: On/Off.
+To configure eChook for a push-button throttle, connect to the calibration web interface and select `Throttle Type: On/Off`.
 {% endtab %}

 {% tab title=">5V Variable Throttle" %}
-If the car has a variable throttle with an output that goes over 5V, a potential divider is needed to reduce the maximum output voltage to 5v.
-See the Push Button Throttle tab for the potential divider design, then connect the Throttle and ground connections as per tables above.
+If the car has a variable throttle that can exceed 5V, use a potential divider to reduce the maximum output to 5V.
+See the Push Button Throttle tab for divider design, then wire throttle and ground as shown in the tables above.
 {% endtab %}
 {% endtabs %}